danritz/design-archive/videos.md

 ### [1971 Internal Medicine Grand Rounds](https://www.youtube.com/watch?v=qMsPXSMTpFI) — Larry Weed

-One of the best presentations I have seen on management of complex systems.
-It's through the lens of a medical professional and how they interact with a medical record to understand what should be done with a patient.
+The best presentation I've seen on management in a complex system.
+It's through the lens of a medical professional interacting with a medical record to understand what should be done for a patient.
 It's shockingly similar to how a product person should be thinking about their product.

 ### [Making Sense of Complexity](https://youtu.be/y6RfqmTZejU) — Dave Snowden